WHUIR/Cheese-LLM/README.md

 | Code | 106.81 | 100 | 98.47 | 90.00 |
 | Overall | 110.38 | 100 | 90.57 | 85.59 |

-The questions and their responses for all models in comparison can be checked [here]().
+The questions, responses and ratings for all models in comparison are publicly released [here]().
 ### Limitations